henrychyy/ECE_M202A_MASK/README.md

 ## Overview

+### Motivation
 A mask doesn’t have to hide the smiling while protecting people from possible COVID-19 infection.The Voice-Activated LED facial mask is not only a PPE, but also a wearable IoT device which implements BLE and various sensors.
 It can protect the user from viruses while mimicking someone talking or smiling even when their mouth is hidden behind the protective cloth.

-The team is going to implement machine learning to build a system that can recognize when a particular sound is happening—a task known as audio classification.
+Our team is going to implement machine learning techniques to build an embedded system that can recognize when a particular sound is happening—a task known as audio classification.
 The system is able to recognize the sound of crying and smiling, even in the presence of other background noise.
-The team will collect audio data from built-in microphones, use signal processing to extract the most important information, and train a deep neural network that can transfer sound to words.
+We collect audio data from built-in microphone of Arduino Nano, use signal processing to extract the most important information, and train a classifier that can distinguish different words.
 Finally, deploy the system to the Arduino Nano 33 BLE SENSE to control the LED panel.

-## Goals
+### Goals

 The Voice-Activated LED Facial Mask is designed to achieve three functions at the current stage.
 The team is going to add or delete functions based on the team’s timetable and progress.

-### Voice Recognition
+#### Voice Recognition
 The mask is able to detect the word and specific tones through machine learning, The LED will output different patterns such as smiling and crying, which depends on the keyword.
-### Volume Amplitude Recognition
+#### Volume Amplitude Recognition
 The mask can adjust the mouth-opening pattern by voice volume.
-### BLE Interface
+#### BLE Interface
 1.Users can control the pattern and brightness of the LED panel.

 2.Users can control the on/off.